zeek/zeek/devel/plugins.rst

 ``ZEEK_PLUGIN_ACTIVATE`` to a list of comma(!)-separated names of plugins to unconditionally activate, even in bare mode.

-``bro -N`` shows activated plugins separately from found but not yet activated plugins.
+``zeek -N`` shows activated plugins separately from found but not yet activated plugins.
 Note that plugins compiled statically into Bro are always activated, and hence show up as such even in bare mode.